 Trade of livestock and livestock products are regulated as per the Foreign Trade Policy of Government of India which is implemented by Department of Commerce.

-The Department of Animal Husbandry, Dairying and Fisheries regulates import livestock and livestock products in accordance with provision of Section 3 and Section 3A of the Livestock Importation Act., 1898so as to prevent ingress of Exotic diseases though import of such livestock and livestock products.
+The Department of Animal Husbandry and Dairying regulates import livestock and livestock products in accordance with provision of Section 3 and Section 3A of the Livestock Importation Act., 1898 so as to prevent ingress of Exotic diseases though import of such livestock and livestock products.

 The livestock products are categorized under Open General License (OGL) as per EXIM Policy.
 Apart from the EXIM Policy, the Central Government is empowered to regulate, restrict and prohibit import of live-stock products in accordance with Section 3A of the Live-stock Importation Act., 1898.
 In this regard, the Department has issued notification S.O.
 2666(E) dated 17th October, 2015 listing out the livestock products and procedure for import of livestock products.The import of these products is allowed subject to Sanitary Import Permit which is issued by the Department after examining import Risk Analysis.
 Sanitary Import Permits (SIPs) must be obtained prior to shipping from the country of origin.
 The Department issues SIPs for livestock products based on import risk analysis of the livestock products.
 Permits are valid for one year or six month depending upon the nature of product and may be used for multiple consignments.